kalman/kalman.github.com/resume/index.md

 ### _Neara_ &bull; Senior Software Engineer &bull; 2023-current

-_TypeScript, Dart, Python, React._
+_Dart, Python, TypeScript, React._

 [Neara](https://neara.com) is an platform that "creates 3D network-wide models that reflect and simulate how utility assets behave in their real-world environment".
-Currently I am working on the frontend.
+Currently I am working on the Dart frontend.

-- Designed and built Neara's internationalisation platform from the ground up, from Dart and TypeScript libraries and tools to extract content for localisation, through Python tools to integrate a localisation service.
-Neara had essentially zero localised content, nor the ability to localise anything.
+- Designed and built Neara's internationalisation platform from the ground up, with Dart/TypeScript client libraries, Dart/TypeScript tools to extract content for localisation, and Python tools to integrate with a localisation service.
+Neara had effectively no localised content nor the ability to localise anything.
-- Designed and built seamless integration of React and TypeScript into Neara's bespoke Dart application.
-There was no TypeScript or React in Neara, nor the ability to develop it.
+- Designed and built seamless integration of TypeScript and React into Neara, which is written in Dart.
-- Laid the groundwork for a greenfield Neara product written fully in React and TypeScript.
+- Bootstrapped and supervised the engineering side of a greenfield Neara product.

 ### **Salesforce** &bull; Software Engineering Architect (Quip) &bull; 2018-2022